mwmcnall/SchoolProjects/README.md

 # School Projects
-A collection of projects completed for my Data Analytics certification
+A collection of projects completed for my Data Analytics certification from JCCC in Overland Park Kansas.

 This includes projects from these classes: